vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 > For this cause *the king was angry and very furious, and commanded to destroy all the wise men of Babylon*.
 {% ct 'Daniel 2:1-13' %}

 ## Who then appeared before the king?
-What did he request?

 > And the decree went forth that the wise men should be slain; and they sought Daniel and his fellows to be slain. … Then *Daniel went in, and desired of the king that he would give him time*, and that he would shew the king the interpretation.
 {% ct 'Daniel 2:13, 16' %}